klimbeta/klimbeta/docs/guide/Why/Plantbeta.md

 > Apply the system that you're familiar from Climbing with to plant more Efficiently

-The [Beta System](reference/Beta/WhatBetaSystem) which is developed in BetaComp can be directly applied to Plantbeta.
+The [Beta System](reference/Beta/WhatBetaSystem) which is developed in Klimbeta can be directly applied to Plantbeta.

 #### [BetaScore](/reference/Score/Overview)